cryptojoks/antofy-docs/docs/tokenomics.md

 The coincidence of interests is not just a theoretical concept.
 When applied to tokenomics, it means that the growth of some functional parameter of the system must benefit all participants.
 Since Antofy is a truly scalable blockchain, we chose network activity, in other words, the number of transactions per unit of time, as such a parameter.

-Also, we are pretty sure that it is impossible to create a single-coin tokenomics model in which transaction growth results in gains for all participants, so Antofy tokenomics uses two coins: ABN and SABN.
+Also, we are pretty sure that it is impossible to create a single-coin tokenomics model in which transaction growth results in gains for all participants, so Antofy tokenomics uses two coins: ABN and sABN.
 Their supply is managed by Antofy Grinder, which is essentially an automated central bank.

 If a cryptocurrency has its own blockchain, it is called a coin, unlike tokens, whose operations are processed by third-party blockchains.
 Thus, the description of the mechanics of how the blockchain economic model works should be called "coinomics."